Marge Schott: Early life and career

-Schott was born in Cincinnati, one of five daughters of Charlotte and Edward Henry Unnewehr.
+Schott was born in Cincinnati, one of five daughters of Edward Henry Unnewehr and Charlotte (Sauerland).
 Her father grew wealthy in the lumber business.
+Both of her parents were of German descent, with her mother having immigrated via Ellis Island in 1923.
+Her mother's sister had five sons who fought for Germany in World War II.

 She attended parochial schools and graduated from the Sacred Heart Academy.
-While in college, Marge Schott became a member of Theta Phi Alpha fraternity.
+While a student at the University of Cincinnati, Marge Schott became a member of Theta Phi Alpha sorority.
 She married Charles Schott, a member of a wealthy Cincinnati family, in 1952, and inherited his automobile dealerships and interests in other industries when he died of a heart attack in 1968.
 A widow at 39, Marge Schott never remarried and had no children of her own.

 Cincinnati Reds

 Schott had been a Reds fan for most of her life; from 1963 onward, she held an auction to raise money for the Cincinnati Children's Hospital, attended by several Reds players.
 In 1981, Schott bought a minority interest in the Reds as part of a group headed by insurance magnates William and James Williams.
 On December 21, 1984, she purchased a controlling interest for a reported $11M, making her managing general partner, and becoming the first woman to buy an MLB team.
 In 1985, she was named president and CEO of the club.
 Five years later, the Reds won the World Series, when they swept the Oakland Athletics.